 Earning a pre-optometry degree can bridge your undergraduate education to your graduate education with a specialized focus in advanced studies in your areas of interest, ultimately building momentum toward a rewarding career.
 Benefits of pursuing your pre-optometry degree at University of the Cumberlands can include:

 - Expanded career opportunities.
 A well-rounded undergraduate degree can expand your opportunities, whether you hope to join the field immediately or continue on with your studies and take aim at a career down the road.

 - Dedicated advisors.
 Our advisors offer expertise in guiding your biology or chemistry track learning goals, from understanding the courses required for degree completion to understanding the procedures and requirements necessary for a postbaccalaureate education in your field of interest.

 - Meet your requirements.
-A pre-optometry degree could help you meet certain academic requirements for entry to a professional school of optometry.
+A pre-optometry degree could help you meet certain academic requirements, including optometry pre reqs for entry to a professional school of optometry.
 Your pre-optometry courses can also better prepare you for success in advanced classes in your area of interest at the graduate level.